jamesmehorter/device-theme-switcher/README.txt

 Plugin URI: https://github.com/jamesmehorter/device-theme-switcher
 Author URI: http://www.jamesmehorter.com

+Based on the concepts provided by Jonas Vorwerk's (http://www.jonasvorwerk.com/) Mobile heme switcher plugin, and Jeremy Arntz's (http://www.jeremyarntz.com/) Mobile Theme Switcher plugin.

+Copyright (C) 2011 James Mehorter

+This library is free software; you can redistribute it and/or modify it under the terms of the GNU Library General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Library General Public License for more details.

+You should have received a copy of the GNU Library General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301, USA.

 === Plugin Description ===

 This plugin allows you to set a separate theme for handheld and tablet devices